evolbioinfo/phylodeep/README_PYPI.md

 For more information on the method, including the covered parameter subspace, please refer to the preprint here: [bioRxiv](https://www.biorxiv.org/content/10.1101/2021.03.11.435006v3).

-Together with the phylodeep package code (in the folder phylodeep), we provide:
-- all data shown in the preprint (in the folder [data_publication](data_publication))
-- used simulators to train deep learners (in the folder [simulators](simulators))
-- the tree analyzed in the study as a showcase application (in the folder [test_tree_HIV_Zurich](test_tree_HIV_Zurich), for description and original reference see below).

-The data are extensive (including 50.000 testing trees), we thus do not recommend copying the whole repository.

 The installation time of the package can be up to several minutes, including downloading dependencies.
 The run time should be a couple of seconds.
 The package was tested in Linux (Ubuntu 18.08), Windows 10 and MacOS.

-PhyloDeep is available for Python 3.6 on [pip](https://pypi.org/project/phylodeep) (see the installation instructions below).

-Alternatively, it can be used via Docker or Singularity: [evolbioinfo/phylodeep](https://hub.docker.com/r/evolbioinfo/phylodeep/tags).

 ## Installation